openshift/enhancements/enhancements/management-workload-partitioning.md

 class.
 So, we would not strip CPU requests unless they also have memory requests, because if we mutate the pod so that it has no CPU or memory requests the quality-of-service class of the pod would be changed automatically.
-Any labeled pod that is already BestEffort would be annotated using `0` as the value so that CRI-O will have an indicator to configure the CPU shares as BestEffort.
+Any pod that is already BestEffort would be annotated using `0` as the value so that CRI-O will have an indicator to configure the CPU shares as BestEffort.